SRISA

 We recommend that you do not wait to the last minute for obtaining all of your travel documents!

-Obtaining a Study Visa for Italy
+Obtaining a Student Visa for Italy

 U.S. Students enrolled in a SRISA program with a duration of less than 90 days (e.g., summer program) do not need to apply for a Student Visa.
 They only need a passport valid for at least 6 months beyond the date they plan to leave Italy.